MischaU8/yumyum/commands/project-body-body-command_DCEyD35fOu0.md

 Version: 1.1.31
 Uploaded: 2023-06-23

-yum yum
-Floyd here with a quick look at the project body body command and plasticity to use select two solids and run the project body body command which uses two solids and finds their intersection to create a new curve this is a simple example of using this feature so be sure to experiment with this powerful option oh look at the time foreign
+To use Project Body Body, select two solids, press the `F` key and run the *Project Body Body* command.

+This uses two solids and finds their intersection to create a new curve.

+This is a simple example of using this feature, so be sure to experiment with this powerful option.